 Hemp oil for acne prone skin

 Hemp oil is great for acne prone skin because it regulates its oil production.
 Unlike other topical applicants, it doesn’t block up the skin’s pores because it is super absorbent.
-Look for oil that is advertised for its linoleic and oleic acid concentration.
+Look for an oil that is advertised for its linoleic and oleic acid concentration.

 Both fatty acids can’t be produced naturally by the human body so they need to be obtained through diet.
-They are excellent anti-inflammatory agents which combat skin irritation in acne prone skin, effectively soothing the skin and promoting healing.
+They are excellent anti-inflammatory agents that combat skin irritation in acne prone skin, effectively soothing the skin and promoting healing.